Preparing to write a tender

 • Any significant procurement aspects impacting probable success.

-It maps out how you will present yourself so you score higher than the midpoint score on all qualitative criteria.
+It maps out how you will present yourself so you score higher than the midpoint on all qualitative criteria.

 4